Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 by far easiest way is by directly loading the dataset from a file or generate them using an artificial distribution of data.
 Examples for this are given in the tutorial on :doc:`importing data <../../first_steps/general_optimization_tasks>`.
 In some cases data is already in memory and only needs to be imported into a dataset.
 In this case a dataset can be created using::

-  std::vector<RealVector> points;//vector of points
-  Data<RealVector> data = createDataFromRange(points);
+  std::vector<RealVector> points; //vector of points Data<RealVector> data = createDataFromRange(points);

 To create an dataset with space for *n* points, we need to define an example point which describes the objects to be saved in the set::